siddharthtelang/Face-Detection/README.md

 # Face-Detection
-Face detection (class and psoe) using various Classifiers
+Face detection (class and psoe) using various Classifiers.
+Dimentionality Reduction using PCA and MDA

 ## Author